 Giving my students time for personal application of SEL concepts before asking them to transfer it to a current event, I’ve found, increases their engagement and empowers them to look into the social-emotional lives of others, helping them to develop good listening skills and, ultimately, empathy and compassion for others.

 When students see that I make time to understand their personal challenges and put in place classroom routines aimed at solving those challenges, we establish a connection, which builds trust, safety, and a sense of belonging.
-These classroom routines are the bedrock of my efforts to cultivate community.
+These classroom routines are the bedrock of my efforts to build community in the classroom.
 One simple classroom routine we use is Emotion Check-ins.

 Emotion Check-ins begin first thing in the morning, as soon as students walk into class.
 Students can choose their emotion from those displayed on an “emotion wheel.”
 They then write their current emotional state on the whiteboard.
 The opportunity to display their feelings in this way supports students’ self-awareness and social awareness.
 (A quick way to do this if you’re learning virtually is to ask students to put an emoji that represents their current emotional state in the chat.)